nikitatanwar209/Portfolio/README.md

 - Familiarity with QA processes and data ethics principles.

 ## Education
-- Post Graduate Certificate, Big Data Analytics [GPA: 88.22] , Georgian College of Applied Arts and Technology, Ontario
+- Post Graduate Certificate, Big Data Analytics [GPA: 88.22] | Georgian College of Applied Arts and Technology, Ontario (_April 2024_)
-- Bachelors in Science Degree [GPA: 68.66], DPG Degree College, India
+- Bachelors in Science Degree [GPA: 68.66] | DPG Degree College, India (_May 2019_)

-### Projects
+## Projects
-- Smart Beach Canada (Government of Canada Project)
+### Smart Beach Canada (Government of Canada Project)
+**Analyst**

+- Over a 4-5-month period, Nikita was part of a team responsible to build a machine learning model using the Jupyter Notebook computing platform and Python.
+The goal was to predict the number of people bound for a beach based on certain weather conditions using the number of people at the beach obtained from a people counting model.
+-	Nikita was responsible for coordinating teams, documenting, updating SharePoint and managing and tracking the overall project progress.
+-	She extracted data visuals and reports and built impressive data-driven PowerBI/Tableau dashboards and PowerPoint presentations to inform insights for monitoring beach activities dependent on weather conditions.
+-	She assisted senior project members on gap analysis and complied/documented phase status reports and deliverables for final report.

 ## Contact